vrandall66/front-end-submissions-public/1708/mod-3/swapi/patrick-neel/scores.md

 ### Evaluator:Christie
 ### Students:
-### Comments: Separate fetch calls into separate functions.
-Call them on btn click instead of all in CDM.
+### Comments: Separate fetch calls into separate functions - will make them much easier to test.
 Make sure that you are not actually making the fetch call in your test, and instead using a jest.fn().
 Move all your mock data to a separate file.
+Overall, nice job on this project!

 ## Rubric